samuel-hawker/strimzi-kafka-operator/HACKING.md

 #### Alternate Docker base image

 The docker images can be built with an alternate container OS version by adding the environment variable `ALTERNATE_BASE`.
 When this environment variable is set, for each component the build will look for a Dockerfile in the subdirectory named by `ALTERNATE_BASE`.
 For example, to build docker images based on alpine, use `ALTERNATE_BASE=alpine make docker_build`.
 Alternate docker images are an experimental feature not supported by the core Strimzi team.

+Currently the default base image is `centos:7`.
+Alternate bases that are provided but not supported are:
+ - `ALTERNATE_BASE=ubi` will build the images based on the RedHat Universal Base Image 8 Minimal.

 ## Building Strimzi